nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 To reduce mobile/telco charges:

-*	turn on Document Cache in Settings to store case documents on your device instead of fetching them from the server each time.
+*	turn on **Document Cache** in **Settings** to store case documents on your device instead of fetching them from the server each time.
 Cached documents are identified by a green icon;
 *	use WIFI when opening large documents.

-### View Case Documents

-You are able to open and view the documents in the Documents tab.

-If you like to reduce the use of mobile/telco bandwidth, you can choose to turn on **Document Cache** in the **Settings** module, the Documents will be stored on your device so that it does not have to be fetched from the server each time.
-The cached documents have a *green* icon.

-Open and Cache document locally by switching on the **Document Cache** toggle, so system does not need to retrieve it from the server again next time.

-**Recommendation**: Use WIFI to reduce the use of mobile/telco bandwidth when opening large documents.

 ![](/assets/8a_Documents.png)

 ## Settings
-In the Settings module, you can define the following settings.
+In Settings, set your preferred options.

 ### Application related

-**Records display per page**
+**Records displayed per page**

-This setting defines the number of records to load when you scroll downwards to load more page(s).
-It is defaulted to 10 records.
-You can choose to load up to 50 records per page.
+Defaulted to 10 records per page, choose to load up to 50 records per page.

 **Document Cache**

-This setting, when enabled, allows you to cache documents when the document is opened.
-You can also configure to clear the document cache after every [x] number of days.
+To clear documents that are cached when opened after every [x] days.
 The default is 5 days, max up to 15 days.

-You can also manually clear all cached documents by clicking on the Clear button.
+Manually clear all cached documents by clicking **Clear** button.

-**Hearing Period to display in Calendar**
+**Hearings displayed in Calendar**

-This setting defines the period of hearings to be displayed in the calendar.
-The default is 3 days, max up to 3 months.
+Defaulted to 3 days before and after current date, max up to 3 months.

 ### Security related

-**Login using Touch ID/Fingerprint**
+**Login using biometric authentication**

-This is the biometric authentication feature for easy login to the app.
-If you enable Touch ID/Fingerprint/Face ID, you will not need to use CorpPass credentials in the subsequent logins after the initial setting up of the App.
-The App Notifications will be enabled after the biometric authentication is enabled.
+Set biometric authentication with Touch ID/Fingerprint/Face ID for easy login to the App after initial setup using CorpPass.

-**Enable Notifications**
+**Enable notifications**

-This setting will be enabled when the biometric feature is enabled.
-It is defaulted to receive notifications for all cases.
-You can choose to change to either of the following:
+App notifications will be enabled when biometric authentication is enabled.
+Notifications can be set as:

-*	**All Cases** – this means enabling notifications for all the cases under your law firm.
+*	**All Cases** – notifications for all cases under your law firm (default setting); or
-*	**My Cases** – this means enabling notifications for your cases only.
+*	**My Cases** – only notifications for cases in which you are counsel on record ; or
-*	**None** – this means disabling notifications for all cases.
+*	**None** – no notifications at all.

 ![](/assets/9_Settings.png)